Anguscgm/BUSseq_gpu/README.md

       Different values can be used to search for the best fit.
 -s    Integer, this option allows user to specify the initial seed instead of letting it randomly generated everytime.
 -c    String, the file name of the input count data.
+      Please note that count data has to have the dimension N/samples (rows) x G/Genes (columns).
 -i    Integer, the total number of iterations desired.
 -b    Integer, the number of burn-in iterations desired.
 -u    Integer, the number of iterations for which p and \tau_0 will remain unchanged.